Astal

-Astal is a 2D side scrolling platform game for the Sega Saturn.
-Astal was released early in the Sega Saturn's life and used hand-drawn graphics.
-The animations for the cutscenes were provided by TMS Entertainment.
+Astal is a 1995 platform video game developed and published by Sega for the Sega Saturn.
+It was released early in the Sega Saturn's life and used hand-drawn graphics.
+The animations for the cutscenes were provided by Tokyo Movie Shinsha.

 Gameplay

 Astal is a 2D side-scrolling platform game.
 The player must guide the title character through the course of a level while avoiding or eliminating obstacles and opposing forces.
 In addition to running and jumping, different button combinations allow for punching or throwing enemies.
 The ground can be punched to stun opposing enemies nearby, and a blowing attack can be charged by inhaling and exhaling, which blows enemies or obstacles away from the character.
 Certain parts of the level's environment, such as trees or rocks, can also be picked up and thrown.
 Defeating special glowing enemies charges up a meter that allows for the use of a bird character who assists the player.
 A limited asymmetrical co-op mode includes a second player controlling the bird characters action, which includes wing attacks and divebombing.